 Someone who has been drinking may not be able to brake when needed, stay in their lane, or pay attention to other drivers on the road.
 This can easily lead to an accident with deadly consequences and costly damages.

 If an intoxicated driver’s negligence caused your accident, they may be liable for your damages in a personal injury case.

 It is important to note that you do not necessarily need to prove that the party responsible for your accident was intoxicated to recover compensation.
-In a motorcycle accident case, you may be able to establish liability with evidence the responsible party caused your accident by committing any violation of traffic law, such as:
+In cases involving NY motorcycle injury accidents, you may be able to establish liability with evidence the responsible party caused your accident by committing any violation of traffic law, such as: